The shrinking reality of “legal” abortion

 Photo by Markus Winkler / Unsplash

-• Hospital policies: Recent lawsuits reveal how both religious hospital policies and weakened federal enforcement are converging to limit emergency reproductive care.
+Hospital policies and emergency care - Recent lawsuits reveal how both religious hospital policies and weakened federal enforcement are converging to limit emergency reproductive care.
 In California, two Catholic health systems have lawsuits pending after 3 women were denied emergency abortion care.
 A similar story is playing out in Illinois.
 In contrast, an EMTALA lawsuit in Kansas targets the University of Kansas Health System, a public hospital accused of violating federal law by refusing to stabilize a patient after her membranes ruptured at 18 weeks.

-• Abortion medication: On October 9, 51 Senate Republicans (all but Lisa Murkowski - AK, and Susan Collins - ME) sent a letter urging FDA and HHS to suspend access to mifepristone—including the newly approved generic—which would impact everyone's ability to get abortion pills, regardless of a state's legal landscape.
+Abortion medication - On October 9, 51 Senate Republicans sent a letter urging FDA and HHS to suspend access to mifepristone—including the newly approved generic—which would impact everyone's ability to get abortion pills, regardless of a state's abortion landscape.

-Other things to watch: The Trump administration's labeling of the USAID contraception as "abortifacients" in September.
+Other things to watch: The Trump administration's labeling of the USAID contraception as "abortifacients" in September, the rise of "crisis pregnancy centers" and an imminent Supreme Court decision on them, and the Heritage Foundation's request for Secretary Kennedy to study the birth control pill.

 Why it Matters